OGGM/oggm-edu/docs/index.rst

 ====================

 This platform is an educational website about glaciers.
-It is currently in construction, but we already have several things for you to explore!
+It is currently in construction, but it is growing fast!
+We already have some content for you to explore.

-:ref:`contact` with us if you want to know more and if you want to help us out!
+:ref:`title_contact` with us if you want to know more and if you want to help us out!

+This platform has four main components:

+1. :ref:`title_apps`, to illustrate glaciological processes with the help of interactive graphics on the web.
+2. :ref

+.. _title_apps:

 Interactive apps
 ^^^^^^^^^^^^^^^^